google-developer-training/basic-android-kotlin-compose-training-mars-photos/.github/ISSUE_TEMPLATE/project-bookshelf.md

 ---
-name: Project: Create a Bookshelf App
+name: Create a Bookshelf App
-about: Issue template for Project: Create a Bookshelf App
+about: Issue template for Create a Bookshelf App project
-title: Project: Create a Bookshelf App
+title: Create a Bookshelf App
 labels: ''
 assignees: ''